jquery-archive/jquery-mobile/CONTRIBUTING.md

 * Why? - This ensures that we are looking at exactly the same thing when testing on our devices and that we know about all markup and code that is in play.

+* What? - Keep the test page as simple as possible.
+Only include markup/code that is required to reproduce the issue.

-* How? - Use our [JS Bin template](http://jsbin.com/owipah/edit) which uses latest code on branch "master" and copy the updated url when you are done editing.
+* How? - Use our [JS Bin template](http://jsbin.com/owipah/edit) which uses latest code on branch "master".
+Copy the updated url when you are done editing.
   * You will notice if the issue has been fixed already
   * It enables us to edit your code if necessary
   * The test page won't disapppear or change while we are looking into the issue
   * We can test again after committing a fix for the issue

-* What? - Keep the test page as simple as possible.
-Only include markup/code that is required to reproduce the issue.

 ## Feature Requests